Gregg Henry: Biography

 He played Hugh Pannetta alongside Eddie Izzard and Minnie Driver on the FX television series The Riches.
 He played the role of Dobbs in the USA Network series White Collar and Hollis Doyle on the ABC series Scandal.
 Starting June 10, 2013, he played Detective Carl Reddick in The Killing.

-In 2014, he had a small role in the Marvel film Guardians of the Galaxy as well as its sequel as Peter Quill's grandfather.
-He appeared in recurring roles in Hell on Wheels and The Following.
-He also portrayed the title role in Shakespeare's Julius Caesar in 2017's Shakespeare in the Park in New York City.
+Henry has frequently appeared in James Gunn's productions.
+He appeared as Peter Quill's grandfather Jason in the Marvel Cinematic Universe, Jack MacReady in Slither, John Felkner in Super, and Edward Mazursky in Creature Commandos.
+He also portrayed the title role in Julius Caesar as part of the Shakespeare in the Park theater program.

 Personal life

 Henry is married to American theatre director Lisa James.